 The James C. Byrd and Family Chair

-Eric McCracken studied violin at California State University in Long Beach, where he received a Bachelor of Music degree in 1971.
-He went on to the Peabody Conservatory of Music where he received a Master of Music degree in Violin, as well as Theory and Music Literature.
-Mr. McCracken has studied ear training and theory with American composer Morris Rutger.
-He also has studied violin privately with Vera Barstow, Virginia Baker, Henri Temianka, Berl Senofsky and Janice Radford.
+Eric McCracken studied violin at California State University in Long Beach, where he received a bachelor’s degree in music in 1971.
+He went on to the Peabody Conservatory of Music where he received a masters degree in violin performance, as well as theory and music literature.
+McCracken has studied ear training and theory with American composer Morris Rutger.
+He also has studied violin privately with Vera Barstow, Virginia Baker, Henri Temianka, Berl Senofsky, and Janice Radford.

 McCracken began his music career as assistant concertmaster of the Jackson Symphony in Jackson, Mississippi, where he also played Second Violin in the Jackson State University String Quartet.
 He joined the First Violin section of the North Carolina Symphony in 1975, where he has often substituted for the Concertmaster and the Assistant Concertmaster and was Acting Assistant Concertmaster in 2004-05.
 He has held the Concertmaster position in the Durham Symphony, where he also appeared as a soloist, as well as the Chamber Orchestra of the Triangle and the Triangle Opera Theatre.
 Other performances include appearances with the North Carolina Bach Festival and the New Carolina Sinfonia in Greenville.
 He has appeared as soloist with the Ciompi Quartet and in recitals at St. Mary’s College, Foundations Bible College, Louisberg College and Duke University.